Primary care eye health services

 Ideally there should be a nationally commissioned service with every optical practice helping to share the workload.
 The fees for providing the service would need to be set at an economically viable level, unlike the current NHS sight test fee.

-The UK Government’s plans to change the way healthcare services are commissioned in England, using Sustainability and Transformation Partnerships (STPs) to design services across wider areas, offer a good opportunity to establish extended primary eye care services on a wider scale.
+The UK Government changes made to the way healthcare services are commissioned in England, using Sustainability and Transformation Partnerships (STPs) to design services across wider areas, offer a good opportunity to establish extended primary eye care services on a wider scale.
 The Local Optical Committee Support Unit (LOCSU) has developed model pathways that commissioners can adopt.

 What we’re calling for